Blog

 1. What is the Abaqus Element Deletion Technique?

-Abaqus Element Deletion is a simulation technique used to model material failure or fracture by removing elements from the mesh once they meet predefined failure criteria, such as excessive strain, stress, or energy dissipation.
+Abaqus Element Deletion is a simulation technique used to model material failure or fracture by removing elements from the Abaqus mesh once they meet predefined failure criteria, such as excessive strain, stress, or energy dissipation.
 By removing these elements, Abaqus simulates the degradation or total failure of material in real-world scenarios.

 Abaqus element deletion is commonly employed in damage mechanics and failure modeling, particularly in problems involving fracture, impact, and fatigue, where materials or structures break apart due to stress or strain.
 This is achieved by using material models with damage criteria that monitor when the material degrades beyond a threshold, triggering element removal.